open-component-model/ocm/docs/reference/ocm_add_componentversions.md

 \
 If a component lookup for building a reference closure is required the <code>--lookup</code>  option can be used to specify a fallback lookup repository.
-By default the component versions are searched in the repository holding the component version for which the closure is determined.
+By default, the component versions are searched in the repository holding the component version for which the closure is determined.
 For *Component Archives* this is never possible, because it only contains a single component version.
 Therefore, in this scenario